ogradyc01/GoldenCheetah/UG_Side-Bar_Activities-view.md

 ## Intervals

-Depending which source data format you are using, you might or might not have intervals pre-defined for your ride(s) after importing/uploading.
-(E.g. for Garmin - .FIT the Laps created in a ride are created as 'Intervals' in GoldenCheetah).
+Depending which source data format you are using, you might or might not have intervals pre-defined for your activity(s) after importing/uploading.
+(E.g. for Garmin - .FIT the Laps created in a activity are created as 'Intervals' in GoldenCheetah).

 ![Intervals - Overview](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/SideBar_Activities-Intervals_Overview.jpg)